 700 North Pearl Street

 214-871-8206 direct | 214-871-8209 fax

-As a former Regional Attorney for the EEOC, with a Master of Laws degree in Labor & Employment Law, Board Certifications both in Labor & Employment Law and Civil Trial Law, and over 35 years trial experience, John has been described by a federal district judge as a “go to” person for management representation in labor and employment litigation.
+As a former Regional Attorney for the EEOC, with a Master of Laws degree in Labor and Employment Law, Board Certifications both in Labor & Employment Law and Civil Trial Law, and over 35 years trial experience, John has been described by a federal district judge as the “go to” person for management representation in labor and employment litigation.

 John is approved panel counsel for numerous employment practices liability (EPLI) insurance carriers.

 - Won employer decision from NLRB Administrative Law Judge, finding that employer did not violate the NLRA by allegedly threatening employees with discharge if they participated in a strike, see EYM King of Missouri d/b/a Burger King and Workers’ Organizing Committee—Kansas City, 365 NLRB No. 16 (N.L.R.B.
 Div.
 Judges Sept.
 29, 2017), affirmed, 366 NLRB No. 5 (2018);

 - Obtained summary judgment in favor of for east Texas hospital on disability discrimination and “reasonable accommodation” claims by former certified registered nurse anesthetist, see Conley v.
 Good Shepherd Hospital, 2:16-cv-01346 (E.D.
 Tex.
 Oct.
 31, 2017);

 - Obtained full defense take-nothing final judgment in five-plaintiff suit alleging wrongful termination based on race, see Quiroz, et al. v.
 WCS Services, Inc., 3:16-cv-02212 (N.D.
 Tex.
 Sept.
 29, 2017);